sdiagne0/EnhancedOnlineStudentAttendanceSystem/README.md

 # Group8_EnhancedOnlineStudentAttendanceSystem
-This is group 8 final project for software engineering course.
+This is group 8 final project for Software engineering course.
 The purpose of this web application is to facilitate school management by enabling teachers and administrators to efficiently monitor courses, sessions, and student attendance.

 **Database Name: attendancemsystem**

-**Developed by Group 8**
+**Developed by Samba Seye Diagne**

 **Recommended PHP Version 7.4 and Newer**